iammateus/canvas-app/README.md

 # Canvas

-An online drawing application.
+Online drawing application.

 ![Game demo](https://raw.githubusercontent.com/iammateus/Canvas/assets/demo.gif)

-This version is just a simple Javacript application that enables one to make drawings on a board, I intend to create support for persistent drawings and multiplayer.
+This version is just a simple Javacript application that enables users to make drawings on a board, I intend to create support for persistent drawings and multiplayer.

 ## Installation